 Dr. J. Palacios-Boix is the Director of the Addictions Unit.
-He is a medical doctor who trained in Psychiatry at McGill and Dalhousie University, later specializing in Addictions Psychiatry, Group Psychotherapy and Mood Disorders.
-He obtained further training at the Canadian Institute of Psychoanalysis, where he is currently on the Faculty.
-He is also an Assistant Professor in the Department of Psychiatry at McGill University.
-His teaching is focused on Addictions, Psychodynamic Psychiatry and Psychotherapy.
-His position at the Addictions Unit has been as Medical Director since 1996.
+He is a medical doctor who trained in Psychiatry at McGill University and Dalhousie University, specializing in Addictions Psychiatry, Group Psychotherapy and Mood Disorders.
+He obtained further training at the Canadian Institute of Psychoanalysis.
+He is currently Associate Professor in the Department of Psychiatry at McGill University, Training and Supervising Psychoanalyst at the Canadian Institute of Psychoanalysis, and President-elect, Canadian Psychoanalytic Society.

 Antonis Paraherakis received his BA in Psychology from Concordia University in 1995, an MSc in Psychiatry in 1997 and an MBA from McGill University in 2005.
 He joined the Addictions Unit as a graduate student in 1995 and as a staff member in 1997.
 Since then he is involved in clinical assessments, short-term individual counselling, brief interventions, relapse prevention and family/significant other counselling sessions.
 He also contributed to the development of the Adolescent Substance Abuse Service at the Montreal Children’s Hospital where he worked as a staff therapist from 1999 to 2003.

 In addition, Antonis worked as a clinical research coordinator for various projects in the Addictions Unit and the Adolescent Substance Abuse Service at the Montreal Children’s Hospital between 1995 and 2011.
 Some of his research interests include brief interventions, knowledge transfer and assimilation in substance abuse treatment, treatment outcomes.